 Operate commercial vehicles, unless providing authorized services.

 Bring onto the premises, possess or consume illegal drugs of any kind.
 No person shall enter the park who is under the influence of an illegal drug.

 Carry or discharge any firearms, slingshots, firecrackers, fireworks or other missile-propelling instruments or explosives or arrows, or other dangerous weapons which have such properties as to cause annoyance or injury to any person or property, unless permission has been granted by the Board of Supervisors in designated areas; police officers in the performance of their duties will be exempt from these provisions.

 Play ball, golf, pitch horseshoes, engage in archery, camp, engage in finding buried objects with special detectors or participate in any other form of recreation, sporting endeavor or pastime, except in those areas which may be designated from time to time for that purpose by the Board of Supervisors.

-Bring onto the premises, posses or consume any alcoholic beverages, unless a permit has been issued by the Township.
+Bring onto the premises, possess or consume any alcoholic beverages, in violation of Chapter 112, Alcoholic Beverages.
 No person shall enter the park in an intoxicated state.

 Disturb the peace by any conduct so as to annoy any other person using the park for recreational purposes.

 Operate a snowmobile, minibike, motorcycle or any vehicle, recreational or otherwise, except on designated roads, trails or areas set aside for their use.
 Bicycles are permitted on the drives and parking areas only.
 The use of skateboards and in-line skates are prohibited.